selfwithin/docs/documentation.md

 Table 1.
 Comparison of Crypto currency attributes (prices of transactions at the time of writing)

+---

 # Compiling packages for Debian and Ubuntu

 As Peercoin is made to run on range of platforms, from Amazon's server to low powered Raspberry Pi Debian is perfect OS platform for deploying Peercoin nodes as it is renowned for multitude of supported hardware architectures as well as security and stability.

-For compilation of Debian packages we will be using `pbuilder` which is a automatic Debian Package Building system for personal development workstation environments. pbuilder aims to be an easy-to-setup system for auto-building Debian packages inside a clean-room environment, so that it is possible to verify that a package can be built on most Debian installations.
+For compilation of Debian packages we will be using `pbuilder` which is a automatic Debian Package Building system for personal development workstation environments.<sup>[3.1](#footnote-3.1)</sup> pbuilder aims to be an easy-to-setup system for auto-building Debian packages inside a clean-room environment, so that it is possible to verify that a package can be built on most Debian installations.
 The clean-room environment is achieved through the use of a base chroot image, so that only minimal packages will be installed inside the chroot.

 The following tutorial is written for the Ubuntu or Debian host, precisely Ubuntu 17.10 which is last stable version of Ubuntu at the time of writing.